pgroonga/pgroonga.github.io/reference/operators/jsonb-contain.md

 Here is an example for not match case.

-If you use an array in the condition `jsonb` value, all elements must be included in the search target `jsonb` value.
+If you use an array in the search condition `jsonb` type value, all elements must be included in the search target `jsonb` type value.
 Position of element isn't cared.
-If there are one or more elements that are included in the condition `jsonb` value but aren't included in the search target `jsonb` value, record that have the search target `jsonb` value isn't matched.
+If there are one or more elements that are included in the search condition `jsonb` type value but aren't included in the search target `jsonb` type value, record that have the search target `jsonb` type value isn't matched.

 In the following example, there are records that have only `"mail"` or `"web"` but there are no records that have both `"mail"` and `"web"`.
 So the following `SELECT` returns no record: